Cystinuria: Cause

 The overall prevalence of cystinuria is approximately 1 in 7,000 neonates (from 1 in 2,500 neonates in Libyan Jews to 1 in 100,000 among Swedes).

 Pathophysiology

 Cystinuria is characterized by the inadequate reabsorption of cystine in the proximal convoluted tubules after the filtering of the amino acids by the kidney's glomeruli, thus resulting in an excessive concentration of this amino acid in the urine.
 Cystine may precipitate out of the urine, if the urine is neutral or acidic, and form crystals or stones in the kidneys, ureters, or bladder.
 It is one of several inborn errors of metabolism included in the Garrod's tetrad.
-The disease is attributed to deficiency in transport and metabolism of amino acids.
+The disease is attributed to a deficiency in the transport and metabolism of amino acids.